llm-on-gke/tpu-recipes/training/pathway-resiliency/README.md

 ### Demo Details

-There are 2 slices of trillium 2x4t.
-Choose any of tpu node,
+There are 4 nodes( 2 slices of trillium 2x4t nodes) Choose any of tpu node,
 ```
 node_name=XXXX